OPEN FOR FALL 2020!

 Please bookmark this page and check back often.
 We will keep it updated with the latest updates, and what you can expect from your UCR living experience this fall.
 Rest assured, we WILL be offering the "living on campus" experience.

 Spring is behind us.
 Let's make fall special.
 We can’t wait to welcome you "home.".

-- What current safety precautions has Housing taken in response to COVID-19?
+- What safety precautions and actions did Housing take this past Spring in response to COVID-19?